Huijaaja42/routefinder/README.md

 ### Prerequisites

 To install and run this you need to have [Euroscope](https://www.euroscope.hu/) installed.
-You need an API KEY from [here](https://routefinder-61e37.web.app/).
+And you need an API KEY from [here](https://routefinder-61e37.web.app/).

 ### Installing